 In Finland, the Ministry of Social Affairs and Health has supreme authority in supervising compliance with the Radiation Act, and it directs the protection of the public, workers and patients from harmful radiation.

 The Ministry of Social Affairs and Health - drafts legislation and other guidance on radiation protection - issues opinions on radiation protection matters - monitors and directs the development and implementation of radiation matters.

 Radiation protection is governed by law

-The new Radiation Act and secondary legislation issued under it would implement the European Union’s new Basic Safety Standards Directive concerning radiation protection.
+The new Radiation Act and secondary legislation issued under it will implement the European Union’s new Basic Safety Standards Directive concerning radiation protection.
 The implementation of the Directive requires Finland to make many structural and terminological changes to its radiation legislation.
 Therefore, an overall reform of radiation legislation is justified in connection with the implementation of the Directive.
-In the reform, amendment needs identified by regulatory authorities will also be taken into account.
+In the reform, amendment needs identified by regulatory authorities in their control activities will also be taken into account.

 We have compiled a list of frequently asked questions and answers about the Radiation Act reform.

 The population is protected against both ionizing and non-ionizing radiation.
 For more information on radiation and its effects, please visit the website of the Radiation and Nuclear Safety Authority (STUK).

 - What is radiation?
 (STUK)